The Sona Story

 “I quickly discovered that the presence of cytotoxins in the gold nanorods is a very important barrier to their adoption,” he said.

-The presence of the cytotoxin CTAB (cetyltrimethylammonium bromide) meant gold nanorods could not be used in-vivo.
+The presence of the cytotoxin CTAB (cetyltrimethylammonium bromide) meant gold nanorods could have limitations on their use in-vivo.

 For more than a decade, manufacturers of gold nanorods had been approaching the CTAB problem by coating, removing or exchanging it and hoping for the best, but Dr. Marangoni had a simpler solution:

 “Why not make gold nanorods without CTAB altogether?”

 So, Dr. Marangoni tasked his research associates, Dr. Kulbir Singh and Dr. Mike McAlduff, with developing toxin-free gold nanorods that could be manufactured cost-effectively and at volume.

 After months of experimenting with different methods and chemicals, the team had its ‘eureka’ moment and finally succeeded in developing gold nanorods free of CTAB.

 That’s when Sona Nanotech was born – Sona being the Hindi word for gold.
 Sona’s inception was followed by years of hard work to perfect the process and develop the ability to synthesize large volumes of high-quality gold nanorods.